 The cantonment laws of that time allowed business premises and shops on the ground floor and living quarters above, for the Indian traders on this street.
 Shops are still inspected in the cantonment like in the British era to maintain hygiene standards.
 Sunnydale’s is a famous store on this street.

 Despite strict Cantonment building rules during the British era, Indians were allowed to follow their inclination as far as plan, design or facades were concerned leading to a diverse mix of architecture styles.
 The ground floor apartment of 861 Dastur meher road apartment has seen many generations of the same family residing here for the past 70 years.
 This building wears its ethnicity clearly during Christmas.

 843 DASTUR MEHER ROAD

-A weak glow through the attic windows high up near the ceiling kept the homes cool in the hottest of Pune summers.
-Some buildings had high plinths to help reduce humidity and the influence of vapours from the ground.
-Doors and windows were placed opposite each other to help ventilation.
+The attic windows kept the homes cool in the hottest of Pune summers.
+The high plinths helped reduce humidity and the influence of vapours from the ground.
+Doors and windows were placed opposite each other to create cross ventilation.
 The beautiful coloured glass in the windows and the timber frames continue to be a testament to British architectural influences.